 Ski Boot Fit

-Once inside the boot, the fit of your sock will determine how well it is able to perform its duties.
+Once inside the boot, the fit of your sock determines how well it is able to perform its duties.
 This metric is again variable depending on your style and preference of ski boot fit.
 We had trouble with some socks moving around a lot inside boots, such as the Wigwam Snow Sirocco, which made things uncomfortable quickly.
-For skiers who require a thin sock to fit into tight boots, and cannot compromise on anythihg, we found the Darn Tough Over-the-Calf Ultralight
+For skiers who require a thin sock to fit into tight boots, and cannot compromise on anything, we found the Darn Tough Over-the-Calf Ultralight

 to slip into the tightest of situations and deliver a warm, dry foot.

-For the average skier, a snug fitting boot will accommodate the slightly thicker SmartWool PhD.
-The PhD has great padding and stretch to keep the sock in place while you're out moving around, preventing blisters and keeping your mind on what is important.
+For the average skier, a snug fitting boot accommodates the slightly thicker SmartWool PhD.
+The PhD has excellent padding and stretch to keep the sock in place while you're out moving around, preventing blisters and keeping your mind on what is essential.